frizensami/singlang/README.md

 1. Clone this repository
 2. Run `stack build`
 3. Run `stack exec singlang-exe < test-basic.lah` to run the interpreter with the file `test-basic.lah`

+## Status
+Work-in-progress.
+More keywords are intended for the core language.